 Our amazing universe is huge.
-It's dark, but beautiful, and it's full of amazing things.
+It's dark but beautiful, and it's full of amazing things.
 Each planet is different from another, and each star is more interesting than other.
-Here's another awesome star, called Mira, which has been popular among scientists from quite some time now.
-And there's a very good reason for it.

 A Shooting Star?
 Isn't That Something We've All Seen?